HausDAO/dao-app-starter-vite/README.md

-# DAOhaus: V3 Vite Starter
+# DAO MiniApp Starter (vite)

-Starter for a DAO app scoped to a single DAO.
+Vite React Starter for a DAO app scoped to a single DAO.

 ## Development